GoldZiege/battleship/README.md

 # Battleship

-This program is a modified version of the classic board game battleships in which you atke the role of a battleship commander that has to attack enemy ships with limited ammunition.
+This program is a modified version of the classic board game battleships in which you take the role of a battleship commander that has to attack enemy ships with limited ammunition.

 The app turns battleships into a one sided game where you get all the fun of shooting at enemy ships without having to worry about your own ships.